 In 2019, Janet Warren, a professor at the University of Virginia, released her findings after reviewing the files.
 The Boy Scouts began compiling the files following World War I. Warren’s research identified 7,819 abusers active in the organization between 1944 and 2016.
 Cumulatively, Warren’s research identified 12,254 victims.

 The list was meant to document abuse and keep abusers out of the organization.
 But, several of the listed abusers managed to stay active in the Boy Scouts.
 The incidents on the list weren’t reported to the police and the list wasn’t published publicly.
 This allowed many abusers to move from troop to troop, continuing their abuse.

 The “perversion files” offer a glimpse into decades of abuse in the organization.
 However, experts agree the list isn’t the complete picture.
 Reporting child sexual abuse can be very difficult for victims.
 It can take decades for a victim to heal and feel safe enough to report abuse.
 There could be thousands more unaccounted victims of Boy Scouts sex abuse.

 Boy Scouts Lawsuits

 A long history of hidden sex abuse has led to hundreds of sexual abuse cases against the Boy Scouts.
 The plaintiffs in these sexual abuse lawsuits claim the organization failed to protect scouts from abusive volunteers.
-The Boy Scouts currently faces nearly 300 sex abuse lawsuits.
-As more former scouts come forward with their stories of abuse, the number of abuse claims against the organization is expected to rise.
+The Boy Scouts currently faces more than 300 sex abuse lawsuits.

 How Long Do I Have to File a Boy Scouts Sex Abuse Lawsuit?